SaiTeja-Erukude/Enhancing-Ground-Based-Astronomy-using-GenAI/README.md

 # 🌌 Galaxy Enhancer

-> **Enhance ground-based astronomical images with the power of Generative AI.**
+> **Amplifying the imaging power of ground-based telescopes with space-based telescopes data and generative AI.**

-This project allows you to download ground-based telescope image data using celestial coordinates (RA/Dec), convert it into a usable image format, and enhance it using a custom-trained Conditional Generative Adversarial Network.
+This project facilitates the download of ground-based telescope imagery based on celestial coordinates (RA/Dec), converts it into a usable image format, and enhances it by utilizing contextual information from space-based telescopes using a custom-trained Conditional Generative Adversarial Network (cGAN).

 The cGAN model was trained on paired images from ground-based and space-based telescopes, with the goal of transforming ground-based observations to match the quality and clarity of space-based imagery.